greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/textsearch/features.html.md

 :   Returns the number of lexemes stored in the vector.

 `strip(vector tsvector) returns tsvector`
-:   Returns a vector which lists the same lexemes as the given vector, but which lacks any position or weight information.
-While the returned vector is much less useful than an unstripped vector for relevance ranking, it will usually be much smaller.
+:   Returns a vector that lists the same lexemes as the given vector, but lacks any position or weight information.
+The result is usually much smaller than an unstripped vector, but it is also less useful.
+Relevance ranking does not work as well on stripped vectors as unstripped ones.
+Also, the `<->` (FOLLOWED BY) `tsquery` operator will never match stripped input, since it cannot determine the distance between lexeme occurrences.

+A full list of tsvector-related functions is available in [Text Search Functions and Operators](https://www.postgresql.org/docs/12/functions-textsearch.html) in the PostgreSQL documentation.

 ## <a id="manipulate_queries"></a>Manipulating Queries